g-leech/argmin-gravitas/_posts/2017-07-01-estimating-controversy.markdown

 ---
 layout: 	math_post
-title:  	"Estimating political controversy <br>(a research proposal)"
+title:  	"Estimating political controversy"
 date:   	2017-01-07 20:31:40
 author:		Gavin
-summary:	A tiny research proposal for the Centre for Effective Altruism.
+summary:	A tiny research proposal for the Centre for Effective Altruism: can we quantify controversy and political resistance?
 confidence: 60% on core equations.
 80% that it is worth doing.
 warnings: 	terrorism, inexorable ideologies
 ---